bhishma620/Blog-application/README.md

 - **Commenting System:** Users can interact with posts by leaving comments.
 - **Search Functionality:** Search posts by title using keywords.

+## Getting Started

+To get started with the application, follow these steps:

+1. Clone the repository to your local machine:

+    ```
+    git clone <repository_url>
+    ```

+2. Navigate to the project directory:

+    ```
+    cd spring-boot-blog
+    ```

+3. Configure the database connection settings in `src/main/resources/application.yml`.
+Update the `url`, `username`, and `password` properties according to your MySQL database configuration.

+4. Build the application using Maven:

+    ```
+    ./mvnw clean package
+    ```

+5. Run the application:

+    ```
+    ./mvnw spring-boot:run
+    ```

+6. Once the application is running, access the API endpoints using a web browser or API testing tool.
+The base URL is `http://localhost:8081/`.

 ## API Reference

 ### Users